10 Tips for Keeping Your Dog Away From Your Christmas Tree

 avoid-decorations-2

 Some decorations are more pet-safe than others.
 Avoid fragile pet Christmas tree decorations that can be hazardous to your pet.
-Glass and ceramic ornaments are likely to shatter if they hit the floor, so opt for plastic instead.
+Glass and ceramic ornaments will likely shatter if they hit the floor, so opt for plastic instead.

 Popcorn garlands are another popular Christmas tradition.
 It may look cute, but using any kind of food on your tree will only encourage your pet to explore.
 It’s best to avoid them all.